5004-SEA-Fa24-Geeng/bg-arena-planner-jiaming2li/DesignDocument.md

 ## (INITIAL DESIGN): Tests to Write - Brainstorm

 Write a test (in english) that you can picture for the class diagram you have created.
 This is the brainstorming stage in the TDD process.
+1. Test that the `Planner` class properly returns a list of boardgames meeting the filter conditions from `filter(String filter) `.
+For example, if the filter is "minPlayers>3", it will return a list contains all board games whose minPlayers>3.
+The conditions cover name, minPlayers, maxPlayers, minPlayTime, maxPlayTime, difficulty, rank, averageRating,yearPublished.
+The operations cover the all operations mentioned in `enum Operation`.
+2. Test that the `Planner` class properly returns a list of boardgames meeting the filter conditions from `filter(String filter, GameData sortOn) `.
+Just like the last test, the result will sort the results according to the keywords provided in ascending order.
+3. Test that the `Planner` class properly returns a list of boardgames meeting the filter conditions from `filter(String filter, GameData sortOn, boolean ascending)`.
+Just like the last test, the result will sort the results according to the keywords provided in the order provided(ascending or descending order).
+4. Test that the `GameList` class properly returns `gameNames.size()`(how many games in the list) from `count()`.
+5. Test that the `GameList` class properly save the game list into the file provided from `saveGame(String filename)`.
+6. Test that the `GameList` class properly add game or games provided to game list from `addToList(String str, Stream<BoardGame> filtered)`.
+7. Test that the `GameList` class properly remove game or games from the list from `removeFromList(String str)`.
+8. Test that the `GameList` class properly returns `List<String>` of game names from `getGameNames()`.

 > [!TIP]
 > As a reminder, this is the TDD process we are following: